microsoft/TypeScript/README.md

 gulp runtests         # Run tests using the built compiler and test infrastructure.
                       # You can override the host or specify a test for this command.
                       # Use --host=<hostName> or --tests=<testPath>.
 gulp runtests-browser # Runs the tests using the built run.js file.
-Syntax is jake runtests.
+Syntax is gulp runtests.
 Optional
                         parameters '--host=', '--tests=[regex], --reporter=[list|spec|json|<more>]'.
-gulp baseline-accept  # This replaces the baseline test results with the results obtained from jake runtests. gulp lint             # Runs tslint on the TypeScript source. gulp help             # List the above commands.
+gulp baseline-accept  # This replaces the baseline test results with the results obtained from gulp runtests. gulp lint             # Runs tslint on the TypeScript source. gulp help             # List the above commands.
 ```